One of the best places to sit and focus your mind is at a meditation altar.

 Why A Meditation Altar?

-Over time your meditation altar will become full of positive energy because of the amount of times you meditate there.
+Over time your altar will become full of positive energy because of the amount of times you meditate there.
 It will become a safe have when you nee to retreat and restore your soul.
 It’s that divine abode, only in your own home.

 How To Create A Meditation Altar—The Basics